Chisholm (NSW)

 Chisholm has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects identified by AreaSearch are expected to impact the area significantly, with key ones including Chisholm Plaza, Raymond Terrace and Heatherbrae Strategy 2020-2040, Sophia Waters Estate, and Sophia Waters Sportsground.
-The following list details those likely to be most relevant.
+Eleven projects identified by AreaSearch are expected to impact the area significantly, with changes to local infrastructure being a major influence on performance.
+Notable projects include Chisholm Plaza, Raymond Terrace, Heatherbrae Strategy 2020-2040, Sophia Waters Estate, and Sophia Waters Sportsground.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.